zmillman/style-guide/coffeescript.md

   2. Third party library imports
   3. Local imports

 When using imported functions, don't destructure them at the top of the file.
+This can make it harder for others to figure out the context of the function when they are reading the code later.

 ``` coffeescript
   # No